 - Log-in to the Student Affairs Information System using your Net ID and password*

 *This is the same information used to check your financial aid, grades, schedule, etc.

 - Once you log into the Student Affairs Information

 - After clicking “OK,” an additional notification will appear verifying that your request has been submitted.
 Click “OK”.
-Please allow ODS 3-5 business days to process and print your letter.
+Your accommodation letter will be emailed directly to your BobcatMail within 3-5 business days of your request.

 - Via BobcatMail, forward your accommodation letter to each instructor teaching courses in which accommodations are necessary.
 Please read the email containing your accommodation letter for detailed instructions on the accommodation letter process.